 Think through everything.
 Learn from the experience and ask yourself what you want in a relationship.
 Ask yourself the big question: were you really in love or were you in love with the idea of who you wanted that person to be?
-Most breakups hurt because we feel rejected and feel that we've lost something.
-Nevertheless, if they really weren't what you wanted in a partner, then you really haven't lost anything but gained experience.
+Most breakups only hurt because we feel rejected and feel that we've lost something.
+Nevertheless, if he/she really wasn't what you wanted in a partner, then you really haven't lost anything but gained experience.

 Don't worry about your ex.
-The person that you need to take care of is you.
-You have to remember, you always have to take responsibility for yourself.
-Everyone has their own way of coping and grieving so don't be upset if you hear your ex is out partying already.
+The person that matters the most is you.
+You have to remember, you always come first.
+Everyone has his or her own way of coping and grieving so don't be upset if you hear your ex is out partying already.